jasper-zanjani/notes/win/pwsh.md

 [ForEach-Object]:                               #foreach-object                                    '```&#10;PS C:\> ForEach-Object&#10;PS C:\> %&#10;PS C:\> foreach&#10;```&#10;Perform an operation against each item in a collection of input objects.'
 [Format-List]:                                 #format-list                                       '```&#10;PS C:\> Format-List&#10;PS C:\> fl&#10;```&#10;'
 [Format-Table]:                                #format-table                                      '```&#10;PS C:\> Format-Table&#10;PS C:\> ft&#10;```&#10;'
-[Format-Volume]:                                  #format-volume                                     '```&#10;PS C:\> Format-Volume&#10;```&#10;Formats one or more existing volumes or a new volume on an existing partition.&#10;The Format-Volume cmdlet formats one or more existing volumes, or a new volume on an existing partition.
-This cmdlet returns the object representing the volume that was just formatted, with all properties updated to reflect the format operation.'
 [Get-Alias]:                                   #get-alias                                         '```&#10;PS C:\> Get-Alias&#10;PS C:\> gal&#10;```&#10;Display aliases'
 [Get-ChildItem]:                               #get-childitem                                     '```&#10;PS C:\> Get-ChildItem&#10;PS C:\> dir&#10;PS C:\> gci&#10;PS C:\> ls&#10;```&#10;Get items in one or more locations'
 [Get-Clipboard]:                               #get-clipboard                                     '```&#10;PS C:\> Get-Clipboard&#10;PS C:\> gcb&#10;```&#10;Display items in clipboard'